yasinfahmy/Portfolio/README.md

 # Portfolio
-Presentation of all important projects I have worked on so far

 # [Project 1: Scrabble Development (Java)](https://github.com/Maxim020/ProjectGame)
 - Created a Java application of the game Scrabble with focus on the back end
 - Establishing of Server Client Communication with sockets